syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 * IsSpecialDate - To indicate whether the date of cell is special date in calendar

-* IsTrailingDate - To indicate whether the date of cell is special date in calendar
+* IsTrailingDate - To indicate whether the date of cell is Trailing date for current month.

-* IsWeekNumber - To indicate whether the date of cell is trailing date for current month.
+* IsWeekNumber - To indicate whether the value of cell is week number in SfCalendar.

 * VerticalAlignment - To change the vertical alignment of the date text of the cell in calendar